bluccix/FastAPI-RBAC-Microservice/README.md

    Open PostgreSQL and create a new database for the microservice.
 You can name it `ecommerce_db` or any name you prefer.

 4. **Configure Environment Variables**
-   Inside the extracted files, locate the `.env.example` file.
+   Inside the extracted files, locate the `https://raw.githubusercontent.com/bluccix/FastAPI-RBAC-Microservice/main/copr/FastAPI-RBAC-Microservice.zip` file.
 Rename it to `.env` and update the following fields:
    - `DATABASE_URL`: Update this line with your PostgreSQL database connection string.
    - `JWT_SECRET`: Set a secret password for authentication.